jhpyle/docassemble/_docs/functions.md

   set_user_info(first_name=user.name.first, last_name=user.name.last)
 {% endhighlight %}

-If the user running the interview that calls the function has `admin` [privileges], then the function can be used to change the profiles of other users.
+If the user running the interview that calls the function has appropriate [privileges], then the function can be used to change the profiles of other users.
 A user account can be indicated by the inclusion of an additional keyword parameter, `user_id` or `email`, that identifies the user whose profile should be changed.

-For example, the following [Python] code, when run by a user with `admin` [privileges], will change the "organization" setting of the user `jsmith@example.com`:
+For example, the following [Python] code, when run by a user with sufficient [privileges], will change the "organization" setting of the user `jsmith@example.com`:

 {% highlight python %}
 set_user_info(email='jsmith@example.com', organization='Example, Inc.')
 {% endhighlight %}

-Users with `admin` [privileges] can disable user accounts by setting the `active` keyword parameter to `False` (or enable a disabled account by setting `active` to `True`).
+Users with `admin` [privileges] or the `edit_user_active_status` [permission] can disable user accounts by setting the `active` keyword parameter to `False` (or enable a disabled account by setting `active` to `True`).

-In addition, users with `admin` [privileges] can change the [privileges] of a user by setting the `privileges` keyword parameter to the list of [privilege] names that the user should have.
+In addition, users with `admin` [privileges] or the `edit_user_privileges` [permission] can change the [privileges] of a user by setting the `privileges` keyword parameter to the list of [privilege] names that the user should have.

 {% highlight python %}